Schlaefer/Saito/docs/install.md

 ### 5.3 Enter DB data ###

 Enter the database data.
-If data is fine create database.
+If the database connection is OK create the database in the web-installer.

-# Install from a zip #

-With a little bit of luck something is available from <https://github.com/Schlaefer/Saito/downloads> and you don't need git.
-Proceed from step "2. create database".
+Follow the web-installer's instruction to the end.

 # Nginx Configuration for CakePHP <a name="NginxConfigurationForCakePHP"/> #

-See #panxatonylookingatthings.tumblr.com
+@todo